davaya/openc2-jadn/jadn-v2.0.md

     ChannelMask2 = ArrayOf(Channel)

 ## 5.4 MapOf With Enumerated Key
-A MapOf type where `ktype` is Enumerated is equivalent to a Map.
-Expanding replaces the MapOf type definition with a Map type with keys from the Enumerated `ktype`.
+A MapOf type where `keyType` is Enumerated is equivalent to a Map.
+Expanding replaces the MapOf type definition with a Map type with keys from the Enumerated `keyType`.
 This is the complementary operation to derived enumeration.
 In order to use this shortcut, each ItemValue of the Enumerated type must be a valid FieldName.

 Example: